What is a Six Sigma Champion?

 In Six Sigma, a project champion is an individual who has the authority to use resources within or outside an organization for completion of a given project.
 A project champion is chosen by the management so as to ensure supervision of a specific project right from its initiation phase to its execution phase.

-An individual who is identified as a project champion is generally declared while framing the Project Charter.
+An individual who is identified as a Six Sigma champion for their project is generally declared while framing the Project Charter.
 A project champion acts as a single point of contact between the executives responsible in executing a project, including the project manager and the top management.
 The following are the key roles played by a project champion:

 - Sets benchmarks associated with a project and periodically reviews a project’s success in meeting the benchmarks set.